kristinemlarson/gnssrefl/tests/use_cases/use_p041.md

 Typically a daily average is sufficient for climatology studies.
 To ensure the average is meaningful and not impacted by large outliers, a median filter (meters) is used and a minimum number of tracks is required.
 Here a median filter of 0.15 meter is used and 80 tracks are required.
 Either of these parameters can be changed depending on your site.
 In this particular example, I only used three GPS frequencies, L1, L2C, and L5.

-<code>daily_avg p041 .15 80 -txtfile p041-dailyavg.txt</code>
+<code>daily_avg p041 .15 80</code>

 Three plots are created.
 All retrievals: